LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    predicate with the same arguments.
-Care should be taken when developing applications with this flag turned on as changing and reloading a file may render :term:`static binding` optimizations invalid for code defining in other loaded files.
+Care should be taken when developing applications with this flag turned on as changing and reloading a file may render :term:`static binding` optimizations invalid for code defined in other loaded files.
 Turning on this flag automatically turns off the :ref:`debug <flag_debug>` flag.

 .. _flag_source_data: